Annebula77/Annebula77/README.md

-- 🌱 My goal is to become a highly skilled developer, equipped with all the necessary skills to create high-quality websites, ranging from usability to backend development and security.
+- 🌱 My goal is to become a highly skilled developer, equipped with all the necessary skills to create high-quality websites and services, ranging from usability to backend development and security.

 - 👨‍💻 All of my projects are available at [Annebula77](https://github.com/Annebula77)